Yandex Cloud

 1. In the management console, select the folder the cluster is in.

-3. Click the cluster name and select the Shards tab.
+3. Click the name of your cluster and select the Shards tab.

-To get a list of shards in a cluster, run this command:
+To get a list of cluster shards, run this command:

 yc managed-clickhouse shards list --cluster-name=<cluster_name>